State looking for potential funders to cover study's cost as House commission prepares to examine impact of offshore wind turbines

 Energize Rhode Island, the coalition of supporters for carbon pricing, has grown impatient with Raimondo for not funding the relatively low-cost study, especially as state revenues are exceeding projections.

 The cost “is minuscule compared to the billions of dollars this legislation could save the state in energy waste each year and in devastating impacts from rising seas, floods and heat waves,” said Timmons Roberts, professor of environmental studies at Brown University and an Energize Rhode Island member.
 “Our efforts to find a private foundation to fund the study have not been successful.
 It's time for the state to step up and pay for the research it says is necessary to move forward on this commonsense public policy."

 Opposition to the carbon tax is significant.
 The Chamber of Commerce, Rhode Island Public Expenditure Council, the Rhode Island Business Coalition, and the building trades, home heating oil and gas station lobbyists oppose carbon pricing.

 They argue that a state or even a regional carbon tax would hurt the Rhode Island economy, because consumers would have higher expenses and companies would be less inclined to pay more to do business in the state.

-“The carbon-pricing program can be interpreted as penalizing energy consumers,” said Robert Fagan of the Oil Heat Institute of Rhode Island.
+“The carbon-pricing program can be interpreted as penalizing energy consumers,” said Roberta Fagan of the Oil Heat Institute of Rhode Island.

 The carbon-tax concept has taken on several variations.
 A regional model similar to the Regional Greenhouse Gas Initiative is gaining attention through the 11-state Transportation & Climate Initiative.
 And since 2012 California has had a cap-and-trade program on carbon emissions from industrial businesses that is drawing imitators.